 \subsection{Some results}

 We can have a few consequences of the constructions in \S\ref{forms} and \S\ref{metrics}.
 An immediate one is this.

 \begin{thm} Suppose $(X,g)$ is a Riemannian manifold and $M$ is an oriented connected compact $m$-dimensional submanifold with $[M]\neq0\in H_m(X;\mathbb{R})$.
-Then there exists a metric $\hat g$ conformal to $g$ such that $[[M]]$ is the unique mass-minimizer in its homology class in $(X, \hat g)$. \end{thm} \begin{rem} When $X$ is compact, $\alpha$ in \eqref{globalcontrolofalpha} can be taken as a sufficiently large constant.
+Then there exists a metric $\hat g$ conformal to $g$ such that $[[M]]$ is the unique mass-minimizer in its homology class in $(X, \hat g)$. \end{thm} \begin{rem} When $X$ is compact, $\alpha$ in \eqref{globalcontrolofalpha} can be a sufficiently large constant.
 Set $\hat g\triangleq \alpha^{-1}\tilde g$ and $\hat \Phi \triangleq \alpha ^{-\frac{m}{2}}\Phi$.
-Then $(\hat \Phi, \hat g)$ is a calibration pair of $M$ and $\hat g=g$ on $X-U_\epsilon$. \end{rem} Assume that $M$ is an oriented submanifold with (countably many) connected components $\{M_i\}$ and that every $M_i$ is compact.
+Then, by Lemma \ref{poc}, $(\hat \Phi, \hat g)$ is a calibration pair of $M$ and $\hat g=g$ on $X-U_\epsilon$. \end{rem} Assume that $M$ is an oriented submanifold with (countably many) connected components $\{M_i\}$ and that every $M_i$ is compact.
 If $\{M_i\}$ satisfies the condition in \S\ref{basic}, then the same procedure works and we have the following. \begin{thm} Let $M$ be given as above in $(X,g)$.
-Then there exist a metric $\hat g$ conformal to $g$ and a calibration $\hat \Phi$ such that every nonzero current $T= \sum_{i}t_i[[M_i]]$, where $\{t_i\}$ are nonnegtive and only finitely many of them are nonzero, is calibrated in $(X,\hat \Phi, \hat g)$. \end{thm} When each $[M_i]$ is nonzero, one can choose some hyperplane $\mathcal{P}_m$ through zero in $H_m(X;\mathbb{R})$ that avoids all classes $\{[M_i]\}$.
+Then there exist a metric $\hat g$ conformal to $g$ and a calibration $\hat \Phi$ such that every nonzero current $T= \sum_{i}t_i[[M_i]]$, where $\{t_i\}$ are nonnegtive and only finitely many of them are nonzero, is calibrated in $(X,\hat \Phi, \hat g)$. \end{thm} \begin{rem} Suppose an oriented compact submanifold $M$ has exactly two connected components $M_1$ and $M_2$ with $[M_1]=[M_2]$.
+Then under $\hat g$ all mass-minimizing currents in the class are given by $t[[M_1]]+(1-t)[[M_2]]$ where $0\leq t\leq 1$. \end{rem} When each $[M_i]$ is nonzero, one can choose some hyperplane $\mathcal{P}_m$ through zero in $H_m(X;\mathbb{R})$ that avoids all classes $\{[M_i]\}$.